vnguyendon/gw-config-apis/bot/sequences/README.md

 ## Displaying a message card

+We now want to show a poem or a positive thoughts message as a message card.
-A message card is made of a text + an image.
+- A message card is made of a text + an image.

-The Action used to show a message card is "ShowCard"
+- The Action used to show a message card is "ShowCard"

 To display a message card, you need to specify the source of the message.
-One way of doing that is to specify a message "Intention" : this is a message categorie such as "GoodMorning", "ThankYou" or "Positive thoughts".
-We need to know their Intention Id (We could also specify other sources, such as message Areas, which are groups of Intentions, or message recommandations, which take into account the user personality traits, context and app usage)
+- One way of specifying the source of a message is to specify a message "Intention".
+- An intention is a message categorie such as "GoodMorning", "ThankYou" or "Positive thoughts".
+- We need to know the relevant Intention Id.
+- Alternativaly, we could specify other sources, such as message Areas, which are groups of Intentions, or message recommandations, which take into account the user personality traits, past app usage or current context.

-This is how we offer useres to choose betweeen the Intention "Poems" (Intention Id "43B296") and the Intention "Positive thougts" (Intention Id is "67CC40")
+In this example, as a user, I can choose betweeen the Intention "Poems" (Intention Id "43B296") and the Intention "Positive thougts" (Intention Id is "67CC40")

        Commands:
          [